Archivio Storico e Museo Birra Peroni

 The Birra Peroni Roma headquarters, home of the Museo Birra Peroni since 2001.
 Photo: Birra Peroni Srl via Wikimedia Commons, CC BY-SA 4.0.

-Ten thousand photographs and 1,400 historical films document 180 years of Italian brewing culture at this 500 m² corporate museum on Via Renato Birolli.
+More than 12,000 photographs, 1,400 historical films and a permanent exhibition document 180 years of Italian brewing culture at this 600 m² corporate historical archive and museum on Via Renato Birolli.
 Peroni arrived in Rome in 1864 — eighteen years after Francesco Peroni founded the company in Vigevano — and the brewery has been making the city's beer ever since.

 At a glance